-If a participant needs extra support because of a disability or personal matters, the school first assesses the specific situation and asks for the participant to be in strong contact with their chosen expert practitioners, or together find a solution that meets the individuals need to be able to attend the school.
-We support the participant with extra conversations and attention, and if needed mold the running program to fit the individual situation.
+If a participant needs extra support because of a disability or personal matters, the school first assesses the specific situation and asks for the participant to be in contact with their chosen expert practitioners, or together find a solution that meets the individuals need to be able to attend the school.
+We support the participant with extra conversations and attention, and if needed make changes to fit the individual situation.
 However participants are informed before acceptance on a program that the Programme Directors are here to stimulate people's practices, and that the school and its programs are not an institution of diagnostics or therapeutics.
-Participants are given clear advice that they will need to put in place support for any pre-existing conditions that might affect their mental or physical well being, and that this needs to happen outside of the school.
+Participants are given clear advice that they will need to put in place support for any pre-existing conditions that might affect their mental or physical wellbeing.

-Confidentiality, Privacy and Personal Information
+2.10 Confidentiality, Privacy and Personal Information